Gustáv Husák: Leader of Czechoslovakia

 Starting in the early 1970s, Husák allowed those who had been purged in the aftermath of Prague Spring to rejoin the party.
 However, they were required to publicly distance themselves from their past support for reform.

-The latter part of Husák's tenure saw a struggle within the Politburo over whether to adopt Gorbachev-style reforms.
+The latter part of Husák's tenure saw a struggle within the Politburo over whether to adopt a version of Mikhail Gorbachev's reforms.
+Gorbachev himself had cooled on Husák; by 1988, he saw Husák as a member of what he called the "Gang of Four" including Honecker, Ceauşescu, and Bulgaria's Todor Zhivkov—inflexible hardliners unwilling to make reforms needed to save Communism.

 While the hardliners, led by Vasiľ Biľak, were vehemently opposed to glasnost and perestroika, moderates led by Prime Minister Lubomir Strougal strongly favoured reform.
 Husák himself stayed neutral until April 1987, when he announced a somewhat half-hearted reform program scheduled to start in 1991.

 Later that year, however, Husák yielded his post as general secretary to Miloš Jakeš in response to a desire for younger leaders (Jakeš and Ladislav Adamec) to share in power.

 On 24 November 1989, the entire Presidum of the Communist Party, including Husák, resigned in the wake of the Velvet Revolution.
 The party officially abandoned power four days later, when the legislature deleted the portions of the Constitution that codified the party's "leading role."
 On 10 December, Husák swore in a new government.
 Although it was headed by communist Marián Čalfa, it had a non-communist majority—the first in 41 years that was not dominated by communists and/or fellow travelers.
 He resigned later that day, just hours after presiding over the formal end of the regime he had largely created.
 In an attempt to rehabilitate its image ahead of the first free elections in 44 years, the Communist Party expelled him in February 1990.

 He died on 18 November 1991, at the age of 78, and was buried at the Dúbravka cemetery.

+Personal life

+He was married twice, first to actor Magda Husáková-Lokvencová from 1938 to 1967 (she died the year before).
+He then was married to Viera Husáková-Čáslavská.
+The marriage to Husáková-Čáslavská did not take place until 1973, when Husák visited to India.
+Because Husák was divorced, a hasty and secret wedding took place before the trip.
+Viera continued to live in Bratislava thereafter, traveling to Prague only for official events or weekends.
+In 20 October 1977, she died in a helicopter crash at Bratislava Airport.
+His wife's death shook him greatly, he completely withdrew from public life for several weeks, and his mental state was evident even in his New Year's speech on January 1, 1978.
+He had two sons with his first wife, Vladimir and Jan.
+Vladimir was born in Moscow.
+Outside of Czech and Slovak, he was fluent in Russian and German.